Designing an inventory report

 Go to the Explore window, expand the data cube, and then drag the ProductName, Quantity, and ListPrice columns to the Child Group Body region in turn.
 They each appear as data labels along with corresponding header labels.
 Delete the new header labels.

-For the ProductName data label, set its Horizontal Text Alignment to Left.
+For the ProductName data label, set the Horizontal Text Alignment to Left.

-Also right click on the ListPrice data label to open its Data Binding Panel.
-Edit the ListPrice measure, and in the Configure Metric Set Element dialog, set Format to N2 to show only two decimal numbers and Symbol to $ (i.e., a dollar sign).
+Right click the ListPrice data label to open its Data Analysis Panel.
+Edit the ListPrice measure, and in the Configure Metric Set Element dialog, set Format to N2 to show only two decimal numbers and Symbol to $ (i.e. a dollar sign).